apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 Store larger results in a [Dataset](../../../storage/dataset.md), an append-only object storage

 Note that Datasets can optionally be equipped with the schema that ensures only certain kinds of objects are stored in them.
-Check out [Dataset schema file](../../../storage/dataset.md) for more details.

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">